anand40090/springboot-java-poject/README.md

    - Maven
    - JDK
 2. Configure the tools in Jenkins
-3. Create tocken for Sonarqube and configure it's in jenkins
+3. Create token for Sonarqube and configure it in jenkins
 4. Configure docker credentials in jenkins
+5. Create webhook in sonarqube

 _________________________